shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/new-entities.md

 - Create a Migration Class
 - Configure a Child Table
 - Configure a Filter for the Table
+- Implement a Script to Call an Endpoint

 ## Create a New Entity